tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 The stars in their eyes were like a marking, whatever they had seen still alive, still sparkling in their pupils.

-I had questions, because nothing about this added Up.
+I had questions, because nothing about this added up.
 I googled kids shows that had caused violence in children, but I was just directed to the infamous Lavender Town creepypasta.
 I didn't know the name of the show, so it was like searching for a needle in a haystack.

-If a disturbing kids show had aired in 2005, why was it kept quiet, and furthermore, why wasn't it destroyed?
+If a disturbing local kids show had aired in 2005, why was it kept quiet, and furthermore, why wasn't it destroyed?

 Did the same thing happen back then?

-Why did it only affect the kids years later?
+Why did it only affect the kids in my town years later?

 This thing had crawled into my neighbour’s head.
 It was the direct influence of Eli killing my parents, so why didn't I believe it?